 - Pour the pumpkin milk into a tall mug or glass.
 Add hot coffee.
 Add the cream.
 Add a teaspoon of sugar.
 Stir, and taste.
 Add another teaspoon of sugar, if desired.
 Stir!

 - Optional, but oh so good... add whipped cream on top and a sprinkle of nutmeg.
 Serve immediately!

 - Nutritional information was figured using nonfat milk and NO whipped cream.

 - If counting WW points, use nonfat milk, 1 teaspoon brown sugar, 2 teaspoons white sugar and 2 tablespoons regular half & half.
 Lighten it up more by using substitutes!

-- *If you don't have pumpkin pie spice in your collection of spices, make your own!
-Mix equal parts of cinnamon, ginger, allspice and nutmeg- and measure from there.
+- If you don't have pumpkin pie spice in your collection of spices, make your own!
+Mix equal parts of cinnamon, ginger, allspice and nutmeg.
+Measure from there.